Succeeding in Grad School, Part 1: Learning and studying remotely

 To make the most of online learning, avoid trying to multitask and instead:

-• If you are distracted by noise, try investing in a pair of noise cancelling headphones or safety earmuffs, or try an app like Noisli to drown out disruptive noise with soothing “white noise.”
+- If you are distracted by noise, try investing in a pair of noise cancelling headphones or safety earmuffs, or try an app like Noisli to drown out disruptive noise with soothing “white noise.”
+You can also find free “white noise” playlists on YouTube.

 Managing time and maintaining a schedule

 A related pitfall of remote learning is the failure to manage your time or create a consistent schedule.
-Procrastination is a common challenge even during the best of times.
-But now that your study hall, office, or lab space has been replaced by your bedroom, it is much easier to avoid responsibilities and lounge around in your pajamas all day.
+Procrastination is a common challenge even under the best circumstances.
+But if your bedroom also functions as a study hall, office, or lab, it is much easier to avoid responsibilities and lounge around in your pajamas all day.
 As Amanda Merner writes for the APS blog, studying at home makes it all too easy to “get sucked into a Netflix series, only to come-to 8 hours later in the same pajamas, with the same email draft open on your laptop.”
 Maintaining a consistent schedule can help you avoid this problem.

 To maintain a consistent schedule, try the following: